 These are tests that police officers can administer on the side of the road if they suspect that a driver is impaired by alcohol or drugs.
 These include balance, walking and eye movement tests.

-These tests may be enough to place a driver under arrest and bring him or her to the police station for more extensive tests.
+These tests are enough to place a driver under arrest and bring him or her to the police station for more extensive tests.

 These experts are police officers trained to administer more extensive tests to drivers whose condition so requires.

-These tests include measuring blood pressure, temperature, heart rate, pupil dilation, examining the mouth as well as urine or saliva tests.
+These tests include measuring blood pressure, temperature, heart rate and pupil dilation, examining the mouth, carrying out urine or blood tests, etc.

 Because the effectiveness of the tests has been scientifically proven.